aaronc/fschema/README.md

 ### each

-The `each` function is used to compose a `schema-fn` that will be executed upon each member of a sequence.
+The `each` function is used to compose a `schema-fn` that will be executed upon each member of a sequence and return a sequence of the same type.

 ```clojure
 user> ((each c/not-nil c/integer?)
 [1 2.0 nil])